eduNEXT/tutor-contrib-codejail/README.rst

 The CodeJail service provides a sandbox to run arbitrary code.
-Security enforcement in the sandbox is done through *AppArmor*, this means that AppArmor must be installed in the host machine and the `provided profile`_ must be loaded.
+Security enforcement in the sandbox is done through *AppArmor*, this means that AppArmor must be installed in the host machine, and the `provided profile`_ must be loaded.

 .. _provided profile: tutorcodejail/templates/codejail/apps/profiles/docker-edx-sandbox

 The plugin provides an init task running a privileged container capable of loading the AppArmor profile onto your machine.
-This is only compatible with a docker installation.
+This is only compatible with a Docker installation.

 For Kubernetes environments, ensure each node has AppArmor installed and the profile loaded.
 Optionally, set ``CODEJAIL_ENABLE_K8S_DAEMONSET`` to True to use a DaemonSet for loading the AppArmor profile,